erikarvstedt/nix-bitcoin/docs/usage.md

    ```console
    exit
    ```
-## Run a "Maker" or "yield generator"
+## Run a "maker" or "yield generator"

 The maker/yield generator in nix-bitcoin is implemented using a systemd service.

 Click [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md) for general yield generator information.

-In nix-bitcoin the yg-privacyenhanced.py script is located in the system path.
+In nix-bitcoin the jm-yg-privacyenhanced script is located in the system path.
 If you want to custom configure it, the easiest way to find it is by running `whereis yg-privacyenhanced.py`.

 1. On your node, write your JoinMarket wallet password from above into `/secrets/jm-wallet-password`